On the Size Control of the Hybrid Test for Predictive Ability: Appendix B: Auxiliary lemma and proofs

 The last equality holds from the fact that

-as $n$ diverges to infinity, which are implied by Equation (\ref{eq:weakconv}) and continuous mapping theorem.
+as $n\to \infty$, which are implied by Assumption \ref{as:weakconv} and continuous mapping theorem.
 Similarly we can show that $\lim_{n \to \infty} P\{E_2\}=0$.
 Let $1_{E_j}$ denote an indicator function which takes 1 as its value if the event $E_j$ occurs for $j \in \{1,2\}$ and zero otherwise.